cwonrails/lambda-site-generator/README.md

 ### Package artifacts ###

-When you're done coding and ready to deploy, run the following command, replacing `<my-template-bucket>` with the name of your templates bucket:
+When you're done coding and ready to deploy, run the following command, replacing `<my-template-bucket>` with the name of your existing SAM template bucket:

     sam package --template-file template.yaml --s3-bucket <my-template-bucket> --output-template-file packaged-template.yaml